 The Company operates in one reportable segment engaged in the acquisition, development, exploration, and production of oil and natural gas properties located in the United States.
 Magnolia's operations are conducted predominantly in one geographic area of the United States.
 Magnolia's oil and natural gas properties are located primarily in the Karnes and Giddings areas in South Texas where the Company targets the Eagle Ford Shale and the Austin Chalk formations.
-Additional data and discussion are provided in Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report on Form 10-K.
+For additional segment information please see Part